 Milvus

-Milvus is an open-source vector database built for AI applications, highly scalable and designed for massive datasets (billions of vectors).
+Milvus is an open-source vector database built for AI applications, highly scalable and designed for massive-scale deployments (billions of vectors).
 It supports various ANN indexing algorithms and distance metrics, offering flexibility for different use cases.
 Milvus can be deployed on-premises or in the cloud and is a popular choice for large-scale enterprise applications.

 Qdrant